nameko/nameko/docs/what_is_nameko.rst

 Nameko is designed to help you create, run and test microservices.
 You should use nameko if:

-    * You want to write your backend as microservices.
+    * You want to write your backend as microservices, or
+    * You want to add microservices to an existing system, and
     * You want to do it in Python.

 Nameko scales from a single instance of a single service, to a cluster with many instances of many different services.